Aspie96/blog/content/posts/free-speech.md

 If, when speaking a certain idea, one risks being arrested and jailed by employees of the state, one isn't free to express it.
 If speech is legal, but at the risk of being beaten up or killed by some gang, one is equally unfree.
 Whether those expected to carry out the punishment are government-sponsored or mafia-sponsored really doesn't make a lot of difference for the victim.
 Either way, the right to free expression is infringed.

 Non-governmental authorities may take it upon themselves to limit the expression of individuals under their lead.
-As an example of this, parents of underage children may force them to say certain things and not to say others, far exceeding the amount of control needed for the children's own sake.
+As an example of this, parents of underage children may force them to say certain things and keep them from saying others, far exceeding the amount of control needed for the children's own sake.

 ## Tools of expression